rails/strong_parameters/README.md

 ### 1 Depend on `strong_parameters`

-Add this gem to the application +Gemfile+:
+Add this gem to the application `Gemfile`:

 ``` ruby
 gem 'strong_parameters'